vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.12 `RecordReader` and legacy `VmCommandCursor`

 `RecordReader` is the small imperative checked reader for one source record.
-It owns sequential cursor bounds, exact field ranges, automatic field projection, and truncation diagnostics without introducing a schema language.
+It owns sequential cursor bounds, exact field ranges, captured field metadata, and truncation diagnostics without introducing a schema language. `CommandSourceMap` performs automatic projection for semantic commands; ordinary records can reuse the reader's captured fields when building their one durable annotation.

 `VmCommandCursor` remains the two-phase compatibility surface for unmigrated sequence dialects.
 It should not be used for new semantic implementations because render-phase cursors can reparse stored command bytes.